rockscript/rockscript/README.md

 But the cool part is that executions are resilient.
 The runtime state of each script execution is stored with event sourcing as the script executes.
-So script executions can _survive RockScript server crashes_.
+So script executions don't consume resources like threads and memory when they are waiting for asynchronous activities to complete.
+Also because the script executions are stored, you can fully inspect what happened when something goes wrong like a server crash and even recover from the last saved execution position.
 It's designed so that a group of RockScript servers can form a cluster.

 ## When to use it?